Reading

 How to Prevent Summer Learning Loss: 5+ Tips for Beating Summer Slide

-Summer is the best, isn’t it?
+Summer is the best.
 Except for the dreaded “Summer Slide” or Summer Learning Loss.
 Read on for some tips to prevent summer learning loss!
 (This post does contain Amazon Affiliate links.
 If you purchase through these links, I receive a small commission at no cost to you!
 Thanks so much!)
-Prevent Summer Learning Loss Tip 1: Read!
+Rather watch this post?
+Check out the YouTube Video: Prevent Summer Learning Loss Tip 1: Read!
 Encourage your child (or students) to read over the summer!
-Many libraries host summer reading programs where children can earn prizes for summer reading!
-Our local library also has an amazing app that lets you check out and read books digitally.
+Many libraries host summer reading programs, and children can earn prizes for their efforts.
+Our local library also has an amazing app that lets

 Read More »